serenaives/comp0034-cw1-i-serenaives/visualisation design/visualisation_design.md

 ## Design
-Alberto Cairo describes a "fundamental clash" between an approach to data visualisation which emphasises functionality and one which treats it as an artistic endeavor, emphasising aesthetics (Cairo, 2012).
+Alberto Cairo describes a "fundamental clash" between an approach to data visualisation which emphasises functionality and one which treats it as an artistic endeavor, emphasising aesthetics (Cairo, 2012, ch.
+3).
 The approach taken for this project is more suited to the first camp.
 This decision was taken considering the primary aim of the visualisations to educate and provide users unfamiliar with standard data visualisation techniques with an appreciation for how various charts and graphs can convey information about the meteorite landings.
 An over-emphasis on aesthetic trivialities could result in an overly flamboyant feel to the dashboard that would distract